 TSAG would like to bring to your attention TSAG-TD191R2 "Action plan related to the Resolutions and Opinion of WTSA", which is a detailed report with implementation status of 400+ action items.
 Special attention is invited on its two Appendixes identified obsolete action items since WTSA-12 and WTSA-16 which should be considered as candidates for streamlining.
 RG-WTSA would appreciate your proposal on how to implement streamlining of WTSA Resolutions and Opinion, especially on those ones with identified obsolete action items in the two Appendixes in TSAG-TD191R2 in contributions to interim RG-WTSA virtual meetings and TSAG meetings.

+Study groups and in particular the regional telecommunication organizations should note that a reply is expected before WTSA-24 in October 2024, but preferably in time for the TSAG meeting in February 2024.

 Annexes (4)

 TSAG-TD260 Draft analysis of operational parts (resolves, instructs etc) of WTSA/PP/WTDC Resolutions